Willamette Zone

 This river above Green Peter Reservoir gets stocked from late spring through the summer.
 It was stocked multiple times this year.

-Flows on Oct.
-7 were around 20 cfs and will stay at this level until the fall rains begin.
+Flows are currently around 615 cfs.
 Best conditions for fishing are below 300 cfs.
 Light tackle including flies works best, but bait is allowed.

 ROW RIVER NATURE PARK POND (formerly Cottage Grove Pond): trout, bass, bluegill